DarthDomino/Personal-Safety-Manual/README.md

 Put your hangouts number instead of your real number.

 Virtual Addresses are available at places like PostScanMail.com.

 You can also use a P.O.
 Box or simply a past address.
-I don't have my actual address anywhere online, as all my bills are electronic, or even my driver's license.
+I don't have my actual address anywhere online, as all my bills are electronic, or even on my driver's license.

 In fact, ESPECIALLY not on my driver's license.

 Any profile/picture anywhere can be reverse Google image searched, so if that same image is on a profile with your real name, you can easily be found.